cvolkernick/HNTpayments/README.md

 [execute the script via command line](https://realpython.com/run-python-scripts/#how-to-run-python-scripts-using-the-command-line).
 Provide the requested info at runtime, then copy / paste the output CLI multipayment command to issue the payment.

+## Notes

-**NOTE**: Be advised that unless you remove the `--commit` from the output payment command, the payment will be issued on the blockchain.
+Be advised that unless you remove the `--commit` from the output payment command, the payment will be issued on the blockchain.
 You must remove the `--commit` flag to preview the payment transaction first.

+It's also important to note that the current maximum number of unique payment addresses for a CLI multipayment is `50`; if your payment splits csv input contains more unique payment addresses than this, you may encounter errors trying to issue the payment the payment transaction itself.
+If so, re-try with less per batch by splitting your csv file into multiple files.